ionbus/ionbus_fast_persist/readme.md

 **Application WAL Layer Protection:**
 - All writes are immediately appended to application-level WAL files before being batched to DuckDB
-- Each WAL write is followed by `fsync()` on both the file and directory to ensure data and directory entries reach stable storage
+- Each WAL write is followed by `fsync()` on the file to ensure data reaches stable storage
+- On Unix-like systems (Linux, macOS), directory fsync is also performed after WAL file creation to ensure directory entry durability
+- On Windows, directory fsync is not available; directory entry durability relies on filesystem behavior
 - If the process crashes during a DuckDB write operation, the WAL files preserve any data that wasn't yet committed
 - On restart, the recovery process replays all WAL entries and re-flushes them to DuckDB
-- This protects against data loss from process crashes and, under normal filesystem behavior, power loss or OS crashes
+- This protects against data loss from process crashes; power loss protection varies by platform and filesystem configuration

 **Combined Design:**